mtw/mtw.github.io/Pelican/content/blog/2021-02-08-Dynamic_Molecular_Epidemiology_Reveals_Lineage-Associated_Single-Nucleotide_Variants_That_Alter_RNA_Structure_in_Chikungunya_Virus.rst

 :date: 2021-02-08
 :modified: 2022-10-28
-:tags: virus bioinformatics; One Health; molecular epidemiology;
+:tags: virus bioinformatics; One Health; molecular epidemiology; alphavirus;
 :category: publications
 :slug: Lineage-specific-RNA-structures-in-Chikungunya-virus
-:title: Lineage-specific RNA structures in Chikungunya virus
+:title: Molecular epidemiology and RNA structures in Chikungunya virus
 :author: mtw
-:summary: The combination of molecular epidemiology data with RNA structure prediction provides insights into unresolved aspects of genotype-phenotype associations in Chikungunya virus
+:summary: This research provides a comprehensive analysis of the molecular epidemiology and evolutionary dynamics of Chikungunya virus (CHIKV), uncovering how single nucleotide variants influence viral RNA structures and shape the global spread of the virus
 :description: Dynamic Molecular Epidemiology Reveals Lineage-Associated Single-Nucleotide Variants That Alter RNA Structure in Chikungunya Virus

 .. role:: link-flat-strong(link)